Erintam23/Erintam23/README.md

 ## Hello, world! 👋

 My name is Erin Tam, and I am currently a student at SAIT, studying Interactive Design with a major in Graphic Design.
-I am a beginner in JavaScript and GitHub, with a goal of learning to write clean and precise code.
-I hold a Bachelor of Fine Arts degree from the University of Calgary.
-As a multidisciplinary artist 🎨, I strive to create worlds that transcend the one we live in.
-I love working with mixed mediums and using art to tell stories to transport the audience from the logical and familiar into a more surreal.
-By blending my expertise in art and coding, I aspire to produce work that truly stands out ⚡.
+For a long time I have wanted to start programming, with a goal of learning to write clean and precise code.

+🎓 I have a Bachelor degree on Fine Arts Visual Studies from the University of Calgary, specializing in creating immersive worlds through mixed mediums.
+I strive to transport audiences from the familiar into the surreal.
+By blending my artistic expertise with coding, I aim to produce innovative, standout work that combines creativity and technology.

 📫 How to reach me
 <ul>